Are you on disability and looking for a loan? There’s nothing shameful about it, especially when you realize you are not alone.

 First, you must prove that you are eligible for a loan.
 This means you must be at least 18 years old, have a bank account and have a stable income.
 This income can come from a permanent employment, if you were recently disabled, perhaps the job you had before your disability, or this can also come from benefits and grants.

 Your credit score is also important as this will influence your annual percentage rates or APR’s you attract.
+As an example, if you have a credit score lower than 630, you will likely qualify only for bad credit loans, which carry a higher APR than lower risk loans.

 You can find out your credit score from either a credit card or loan statement, a non-profit counselor, or for a fee from a credit reporting agency.